My First Overseas Property Purchase Was A Home Run Because…

 John Rohan’s projected selling price had us tripling our investment.
 Why were we hesitating to accept it?

 Because overseas property investing isn’t only about the money.
-After nearly 20 years of marriage and four-dozen joint-property purchases in 24 countries, Lief and I have finally figured this out.
+After 20 years of marriage and four-dozen joint-property purchases in 24 countries, Lief and I have finally figured this out.

 Buying real estate overseas makes so much more sense when you do it as part of a bigger-picture plan.